-As applied to documents, materials or other papers filed with the Court that have a. been designated "CONFIDENTIAL," the Parties shall file such documents (or any portion thereof) under seal by following the protocols for electronic filings in this District.
+As applied to documents, materials or other papers filed with the Court that have been designated "CONFIDENTIAL," the Parties shall file such documents (or any portion thereof) under seal in compliance with S.D.
+Fla.
+L.R.
+5.4.
+Submissions filed with the Clerk's Office are presumptively open and accessible to the public.
 If the Court fails to enter an order allowing a Party to file a particular pleading or document under seal, or if a Party believes that material that has been designated as "CONFIDENTIAL" cannot or should not be sealed, pursuant to the protocols and rules in this District, then the Party shall inform the Producing Party.
-The Parties will then meet and confer, in a good faith effort to resolve the dispute.
-Failing agreement, the Producing Party objecting to the filing must request a ruling from the Court on whether the Discovery Material in question must be submitted under seal.
+The Parties will then meet and confer in a good faith effort to resolve the dispute.

+Failing agreement, the Party objecting to the filing must request a hearing from the Court in accordance with the Court's Discovery Procedures Order [ECF No. 38] on whether the Discovery Material in question must be submitted under seal.
 The Producing Party shall have the burden of justifying that the materials must be submitted under seal.
-However, if the Producing Party fails or is unable to obtain an order from the Court permitting the filing of the pleading or document at issue under seal before the deadline to make such filing, the other Party may proceed with filing the pleading or document in the normal course, and will not be prevented from complying with the filing deadlines set by this Court, the Federal Rules of Civil Procedure, or the Local Rules.

-b.
-The use of Protected Material during the pre-trial hearing shall be determined by agreement of the Parties or by order of the Court.
+If the Producing Party fails or is unable to obtain an order from the Court permitting the filing of the pleading or document at issue under seal before the deadline to make such filing, the Party wishing to make the filing will redact personal identifying information from the documents it is filing with the motion and will endeavor, in good faith, to work with the Producing Party to redact information in the documents attached to the motion that appear to qualify for sealing.
+The Receiving Party, however, may file the motion if the sealing motion has not been heard by the deadline required to file the motion in order to comply with the motions deadline.
+The use of Protected Material during the pre-trial hearing shall be determined by agreement of the Parties or by Order of the Court.